Vallenato Legend Festival

 The Vallenato Legend Festival (Festival de la Leyenda Vallenata) is one of the most important musical festivals in Colombia.
 The festival features a vallenato music contests for best performer of accordion, caja vallenata and guacharaca, as well as piqueria (battle of lyrics) and best song.
-It's celebrated every year in April in the city of Valledupar, Department of Cesar.
+It is celebrated every year in April in the city of Valledupar, Department of Cesar.